Is a Dal the right dog for you?

 The Dalmatian is a very hearty breed, and usually does not have many serious medical problems.
 This is not to say, however, that there aren’t certain medical conditions inherent within the breed.

 One such known condition is the inherited trait of deafness.
-Deafness occurs in about 10% of the Dalmatian population.
+Dalmatians have a higher percentage of deafness (either bilateral or unilateral).

 Knowledge is Power